EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 Code was taken from GDQuest's platformer tutorial series (In which i did finish from the 3 videos, so in a way i still wrote that code), Gonkee's "Jared AI" project and the Cubio demo.
 I plan to soon try and do my own code and improve on skills when using Godot's tools.

-Both main actors share an "actor" script.
-Both have gravity but only one is playable by moving left/right and jumping, while the other can follow you around at a certain distance.
+Both main actors have gravity but only one is playable by moving left/right and jumping, while the other can follow you around at a certain distance.
 The test level is very basic.

 All art is placeholder and was made on MSPaint (As of writing this, i'm working on the main characters' sprites and may even show them on other sites that i use).